srp33/ShinyLearner/UserScripts/docs/nestedclassification_montecarlo.md

     The --scale argument is set to false by default.
 When set to true, any continuous variable(s) will be scaled to zero mean and unit variance.
 Integers will be scaled only if more than 50% of values are unique.

     The --impute argument is set to false by default.
 When set to true, missing values will be imputed.
 Median-based imputation will be used for continuous and integer variables.
 Mode-based imputation will be used for discrete variables.
 Any variable missing more than 50% of values across all samples will be removed.
 Subsequently, any sample missing more than 50% of values across all features will be removed.
 In input data files, missing values should be specified as ?, NA, or null.

+    The --num-cores argument is set to 1 by default.
+When set to a number greater than 1, it will attempt to use multiple cores when executing a given algorithm.
+Not every algorithm supports parallelization.

     When a value is specified for --temp-dir, temporary files will be stored in the specified location; otherwise, temporary files will be stored in the operating system's default location for temporary files.